Rob And Chyna Season 1 Episode 1 TV Recap

 We all know all about Rob Kardashian and Blac Chyna.
 Or do we?
 Their relationship has existed quietly (and sometimes not so quietly) as a consistent storyline in the current season of Keeping Up With The Kardashians.
-But now that Rob and Chyna have Rob & Chyna, they get to move into the spotlight and take a shot at controlling their own narrative.
+But now that Rob and Chyna have Rob & Chyna the show, they get to move into the spotlight and take a shot at controlling their own narrative.

 Chyna doesn’t pull any punches about the hardest part of being with Robert Kardashian.
-It’s that people think she’s a gold-digger, which makes Rob laugh since he doesn’t have that much gold to dig.
+People often think she’s a gold-digger, which makes Rob laugh since he doesn’t have that much gold to dig.

 Rob says it was hard with his family at first, which is not news to anyone who watches Keeping Up With The Kardashians, but Chyna is optimistic about Rob’s prospects as a partner and father saying she thinks he’ll do well.
 “Better get yourself a Rob, ladies.
 Better get yourself a Rob,” she says.

-Chyna and her friends, Jolisa, Sam, and Paige, have a laugh about Rob and his relationship with his mum.
+Chyna and her friends, Jolisa, Sam, and Paige, have a laugh about Rob and his relationship with his mom.
 Want to know what kind of cake Rob likes?
-Call his mum.
+Call his mom.
 Rob, the toilet’s overflowing.
-“Better call my mum,” Paige says, imitating Rob.
+“Better call my mom,” Paige says, imitating Rob.
 Rob has the bad timing to call in the middle of this conversation.
 What are you doing, Rob?
-“I just got finished talking to my mum,” he says.
+“I just got finished talking to my mom,” he says.
 Chyna and her friends share a laugh.
-“Rob has been babied by his mum and sisters,” Chyna says.
+“Rob has been babied by his mom and sisters,” Chyna says.

 Chyna doesn’t pull any punches about the hardest part of being with Robert Kardashian.
-It’s that people think she’s a gold-digger, which makes Rob laugh since he doesn’t have that much gold to dig.
+People often think she’s a gold-digger, which makes Rob laugh since he doesn’t have that much gold to dig.

 Rob says it was hard with his family at first, which is not news to anyone who watches Keeping Up With The Kardashians, but Chyna is optimistic about Rob’s prospects as a partner and father saying she thinks he’ll do well.
 “Better get yourself a Rob, ladies.
 Better get yourself a Rob,” she says.

-Chyna and her friends, Jolisa, Sam, and Paige, have a laugh about Rob and his relationship with his mum.
+Chyna and her friends, Jolisa, Sam, and Paige, have a laugh about Rob and his relationship with his mom.
 Want to know what kind of cake Rob likes?
-Call his mum.
+Call his mom.
 Rob, the toilet’s overflowing.
-“Better call my mum,” Paige says, imitating Rob.
+“Better call my mom,” Paige says, imitating Rob.
 Rob has the bad timing to call in the middle of this conversation.
 What are you doing, Rob?
-“I just got finished talking to my mum,” he says.
+“I just got finished talking to my mom,” he says.
 Chyna and her friends share a laugh.
-“Rob has been babied by his mum and sisters,” Chyna says.
+“Rob has been babied by his mom and sisters,” Chyna says.

 Advertisement